RimeeBamin13/Real_Estate_management-DBMS-project/README.md

 # Real_Estate_management-DBMS-project
-DBMS project for real estate management
+Real estate management database: The project aims at designing database management system for real estate management service.
+The database contains all the important informations about properties,properties' features, owners, agents,buyers,tenants, lease agreements and also contains data regarding transaction related to the properties.